HelenWu2004/HelenWu2004/README.md

 - **Frameworks**: Flask, Django, React, Node.js
 - **Tools**: Docker, Git, Postman, Google Cloud Platform (GCP)
 - **Databases**: MySQL, PostgreSQL, Firebase, MongoDB, Redis

----

-Feel free to adjust the text as needed for your specific style or more details.
-Would you like me to help you generate any more specific sections or tweak this further?